IMDb Sentiment Analysis: RNN vs Pretrained Transformers

 TestAccuracy computed on Kaggle using 50% of the test set.

-• Pretrained Transformers outperform BiLSTM on IMDb sentiment.
+• Pretrained Transformers clearly outperform the BiLSTM baseline on this long-review sentiment task.